DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 24 MP APS-C CMOS Sensor

-The sensor in the a6500 is a 24-megapixel, APS-C CMOS image sensor.
-This provides high levels of detail when taking still images and the camera can record UHD 4k (3,840×2,160) at 24/25/30p.
-However, when recording at 30p there is a 1.23x crop factor in 4k.
+The sensor in the a6500 is a 24-megapixel APS-C CMOS image sensor.
+This provides high levels of detail when taking still images, and the camera can record UHD 4k (3,840×2,160) at 24/25/30p.
+However, when recording at 30p, there is a 1.23x crop factor in 4k.

-The XAVC S recording codec allows for UHD 4k recording at 24/25/30p and Full HD recording at 24/30/60/120p.
-It is also possible to record in AVCHD and MP4 formats as well, though not in 4k.
+The XAVC S codec allows UHD 4k recording at 24/25/30p and Full HD recording at 24/30/60/120p.
+It is also possible to record in AVCHD and MP4 formats, though not in 4k.

-Often 4k is not essential if you’re exporting to online formats at 1920×1080, however, the option to record 4k is extremely helpful if you want to crop in during your editing without losing image quality, or if you want to stabilize footage in post.
-If you’re only using a single camera, cutting in can allow for a little more leeway, let you hide jump cuts, and give the illusion of multiple angles.
+Often, 4k is not essential if you export to online formats at 1920×1080.
+However, recording 4k is extremely helpful if you want to crop in during your editing without losing image quality or if you want to stabilize footage in post.

 I’ve also found more rolling shutter when panning while recording in 4k compared to Full HD.